A Survey on Optimization Studies of Group Centrality Metrics: Future work

 In addition, it is evident that the majority of the research in group centrality and optimization remains within the realm of theoretical research.
 Thus, we find it important to draw interest in applying these concepts to real-world networks, such as in social network analysis and the identification of influential actors, transportation systems and their resilience, networks encountered in socio-technical systems, or biological networks, to increase visibility and promote interdisciplinary research opportunities.
 Specifically, we mention a few directions next.

-We start, again, from a very important work by \cite{matsypura2023finding}: identifying paths and walks of high degree can have applications in using autonomous vehicles to monitor a number of targets (by approaching them).
-As autonomous vehicles are becoming more and more prominent in applications such as humanitarian relief operations, last mile deliveries, health visits, etc., we believe that the study of closeness metrics from the perspective of walks, paths, and tours/cycles will be an important piece of the puzzle.
+We start from a very important work by {Matsypura et al.} \cite{matsypura2023finding}: identifying paths and walks of high degree can have applications in using autonomous vehicles to monitor a number of targets (by approaching them).
+As autonomous vehicles are becoming more prominent in applications such as humanitarian relief operations, last mile deliveries, health visits, etc., we believe that the study of closeness metrics from the perspective of walks, paths, and tours/cycles will be an important piece of the puzzle.

 Nodal centrality has been prominent in interesting new societal problems, such as investigating criminal and illicit networks \citep{bichler2017drug,grassi2019betweenness}.
 That said, group centrality metrics present a unique opportunity to identify many key illicit actors at once.
 Moreover, we mentioned earlier the need for more stochastic measures of group centrality.
 These would be particularly interesting in this context, due to the large number of hidden or obscured entities and relationships.